1. Name and contact information of controller and company data protection officer

-COIA GmbH (“COIA”), Agnesstrasse 14, D-80798 Munich, Germany Email: email@example.com Telephone: +49 (0) 89 /452 44 22 90 Fax: +49 (0) 89 /452 44 22 99 is the host and data controller for the COIA webpage.
+COIA GmbH (“COIA”), Agnesstrasse 14, D-80798 Munich, Germany Email: email@example.com Telephone: +49 (0) 89 /452 44 22 90 Fax: +49 (0) 89 /452 44 22 99 is the controller and responsible for the COIA website.

 a) When visiting the website

-When you access our website, the browser used on the end device automatically sends information to our website’s server.
+When accessing our website, the browser used on your terminal device automatically sends information to the server of our website.
 This information is temporarily stored in a so-called log file.
-The following information is collected without your co-operation and stored until automatic deletion:
+The following information is collected without your intervention and stored until automatic deletion:

 COIA’s website can refer to third-party websites through links.
 If you click these links, you will leave the COIA website.
 COIA has no influence over what data these websites process.

-5. Your rights
+6. Your rights

 You have the right: